Hands gently touching green wheat in the sunlight, symbolizing renewal, natural healing, and a holistic approach to Lyme disease recovery.

 Unlike conventional protocols that often focus exclusively on holistic medicine approaches Lyme disease from an integrative perspective, considering not only the infection but the total impact on the body and mind.

-Disclaimer: The information in this article is provided for informational purposes only and is not a substitute for the advice of your physician or other health care professional.
+Disclaimer: The information in this article is provided for informational purposes only and is not a substitute for the advice of your physician or other health care professionals.
 Do not use the information to diagnose or treat a health problem or disease.
 Always consult with a healthcare professional before taking any medication or nutritional, herbal or homeopathic supplement, or using any treatment for a health problem.

 We are waiting for you